-Foundation bedding, Haunch, Side and Overlay zones for concrete pipe culverts shall be constructed as shown on Standard Drawing 1359 Culverts - Installation, Bedding and Filling / Backfilling Against / Over Culverts.
+Foundation Bedding, Haunch, Side and Overlay zones for concrete pipe culverts shall be constructed as shown on Standard Drawing 1359 Culverts - Installation, Bedding and Filling / Backfilling Against / Over Culverts.

-Materials for foundation bedding and Haunch Zone shall be Bedding Material complying with the requirements of Clause 19.2.7.
+Materials for use in Foundation Bedding, Haunch and Side Zones shall comply with the requirements of Clause 19.2.7.